yiisoft/yii2/extensions/composer/README.md

 }
 ```

 You may specify a bootstrap class in the `extra` section.
-The class will be executed each time
+The `init()` method of the class will be executed each time
 the Yii 2 application is responding to a request.
 For example,

 ```json